mrasahi/js-passwordgenerator/README.md

 # Summary
 Kept pre-written code as best as possible.
 Double Quotes and Backslash were omitted from special characters.
+Available characters were made into strings
+> += used instead of concat method

 # Requirements